NexiusTailer/Nex-AC/README.md

 1. Download latest anticheat version from the repo
 2. Download the language file *(.lang)* in your preferred language
 3. Copy both files to a folder *"/pawno/include"* which is located in a folder with the server
-4. In your gamemode, after "#include <a_samp>" write the following:
+4. In your gamemode, right after "#include <a_samp>" write the following:
 ```pawn
 #define DEBUG
 #include <nex-ac_en.lang> //or any other
 #include <nex-ac>
 ```
-5. In all filterscripts, after "#include <a_samp>" write the following:
+5. In all filterscripts, right after "#include <a_samp>" write the following:
 ```pawn
 #include <nex-ac>
 ```